weaveworks/weave-gitops-private/docs/rfcs/0004-extend-git-providers/README.md

-# RFC-NNNN A universal git provider for weave gitops
+# RFC-NNNN extend git providers beyond github and gitlab

 <!--
 The title must be short and descriptive.